Muriel I. Kauffman Women’s Heart Center

 Wellness Assessments

-The best weapons women can use in the fight against heart disease are education and awareness.
+The best tools women can use in the fight against heart disease are education and awareness.
 Consider these packages to assess your heart’s health.

 This program introduces people to the healing power of whole foods as medicine.